Nationals’ bullpen collapse gives Orioles 9-2 victory

 UP NEXT

-Nationals: Stephen Strasburg (11-4, 3.46 ERA) helps visiting Washington launch a huge four-game series against the NL East-leading Atlanta Braves on Thursday night.
+Nationals: Stephen Strasburg (11-4, 3.46 ERA) starts for Washington against the Braves on Thursday night.

 Orioles: After taking Thursday off, Baltimore and All-Star pitcher John Means (7-5, 2.94) take on the visiting Boston Red Sox in the opener of a three-game set.